Reaper-ai/AdventOfCode2024/README.md

 ## Day 5
 ### Part 1 :
-For each ordering check if both pairs exist in the manual, used their index to check if they are in correct order
+For each ordering, check if both pairs exist in the manual, used their index to check if they are in correct order
 ### Part 2 :
 For this part used custom sort function to correctly order the incorrect update manauls